pulumi/docs/pulumi-hugo/themes/default/content/blog/mlops-the-ai-challenge-is-cloud-not-code/index.md

 Join us in the [Pulumi Community Slack](https://slack.pulumi.com) or in the [Pulumiverse Community Katwalk Github repository](https://github.com/pulumiverse/katwalk) to decide what #aiChallenge we tackle next!

 > Figure 4.
 Midjourney generated image of an imagined machine learning research engineer working among cables, computers, keyboards, and screens, in the glow of electronic lights.
-Image was generated from a prompt ~80% produced by ChatGPT based on this blog post content and a few superficial details about the author.
+Image was generated from a prompt ~80% produced by ChatGPT based on this blog post content and a few superficial details about the author
 ![Midjourney generated image of an diffusion generated machine learning research engineer working among cables, computers, keyboards, and screens, in the glow of electronic lights.
 Image was generated from a prompt produced by LlaMa 2 Katwalk server based on this blog post content and a few superficial details about the author.](image-2.png)